sfx86/colawater-toolbox/docs/source/intro.rst

 What is this for?
 =================

-ColaWaterToolbox aims to automate difficult or common tasks involved in water-related GIS.
+colawater-toolbox aims to automate difficult or common tasks involved in water-related GIS.
 Complex logic that is uninmplementable or complicated with the regular tooling in ArcGIS Pro is provided here, especially for workflows specific to Columbia Water.
 Additionally, some simple workflows have many steps or opportunities for error.